syscoin/syscoin1/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run SysCoin-Qt.
+You need the Qt4 run-time libraries to run Syscoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run: